 - Eggs.
 Try this Pesto Quiche, or add some pesto to this Crustless Quiche.

 - Meat.
 Pesto is delicious on everything from Grilled Pesto Chicken Skewers to Air Fryer Chicken Breast to Stuffed Pork Chops.

 - Seafood.
-Top your favorite seafood with this yummy pesto!
-We love it on Pesto Salmon, Grilled Shrimp Seasoning, or Grilled Cod.
+Pesto tastes excellent on seafood.
+We love it on Pesto Salmon, with Grilled Shrimp Seasoning, or Grilled Cod.

 - Vegetables.
 Use it for Pesto Potato Salad or simply add it to any of your favorite Oven Roasted Vegetables.

 - Appetizers.
-For the ultimate crowd-pleasing appetizer!
-Try my Pesto Pinwheels.
+Pesto is good for appetizers too!
+For the ultimate crowd-pleasing appetizer, try my Pesto Pinwheels.

 Recommended Tools to Make this Recipe

 - Food Processor.
+This recipe is for how to make basil pesto in the food processor, so that’s what I recommend.
 The food processor I own and love!

 - Small Skillet.
 A small skillet is great for toasting nuts.